$ cd fundamentals-of-devops

 give it a new version, such as "v2."
 The dot (.

-directory (which should be the folder that contains your Dockerfile).
-When the build finishes, you can use the
+access for the build.
+When the build finishes, you can use the docker run

-command to run your new image:
+command to run your new image (with

-$ docker run --init sample-app:v1
+$ docker run -it --init sample-app:v1

 Listening on port 8080